RB-DataAnalyst/RB_DataAnlayst.GitHub.io/index.md

 ---
 #### [Tableau Education Project](https://www.linkedin.com/pulse/tableau-journey-through-massachusetts-education-metrics-roberto-busby-njjrc/)
 [<img src="images/tableau-education.png?raw=true"/>](https://www.linkedin.com/pulse/tableau-journey-through-massachusetts-education-metrics-roberto-busby-njjrc/)
-In this case study from Data Analytics Accelerator, I was prompted to analyze the State of Massachusetts education data.
+In this case study, I was prompted to analyze the State of Massachusetts education data.
 The main focuses were:
-What schools are struggling the most?
+1. What schools are struggling with graduation rates the most?
-How does class size affect college admission?
+2. How does class size affect college admissions?
-What are the top math schools in the state?
+3. What districts are excelling in early math?

 ---